Indication of a p-$\phi$ bound state from a correlation function analysis

-These values are comparable or even larger than previous model calculations.
-A QCD van der Waals attractive potential, modeled by a Yukawa-type of potential leads to a binding energy of 1.8 MeV~\cite{PhysRevC.63.022201}.
-Studies employing SU(3) chiral quark models lead to values up to 3 MeV for spin-1/2, while much larger values up to 9 MeV are obtained for spin-3/2 by taking into account the coupling to $\Lambda\mathrm{K}^*$~\cite{PhysRevC.73.025207}.
-A Monte Carlo study of subthreshold proton-induced photoproduction of $\phi$ mesons from heavy nuclear targets leads to $E_{\rm B}=2.5$~MeV.
-Employing the resonating-group method within the quark delocalization color screening model a \Nphi bound state is found with main component $J^P=\frac{3}{2}^{-}$ and mass between 1948.9 and 1957.4~MeV/$c^2$~\cite{PhysRevC.95.055202}, corresponding to a binding energy in the range of $[0.33,8.83]$~MeV.
+These values are comparable or even larger than previous model calculations, which can be found in Tab.~\ref{tab:EBpredicitons}.
+A spin-independent QCD van der Waals attractive potential, modeled by a Yukawa-type of potential leads to a binding energy of 1.8 MeV~\cite{PhysRevC.63.022201}.
+Studies employing extended SU(3) chiral quark models lead to values of 1-3 MeV for spin-1/2, while much larger values of 6-9 MeV are obtained for spin-3/2 by taking into account the coupling to $\Lambda\mathrm{K}^*$~\cite{PhysRevC.73.025207}.
+Employing the resonating-group method within the quark delocalization color screening model a \Nphi bound state is found with main component $J^P=\frac{3}{2}^{-}$ and mass between 1948.9 and 1957.4~MeV/$c^2$, corresponding to a binding energy in the range of $[1.6,10.1]$~MeV~\cite{PhysRevC.95.055202}.
 Using unitary coupled-channel approximation anchored to the scattering length measured by ALICE~\cite{ALICEpphi}, a pole at 1949~MeV/$c^2$ is found~\cite{aliceBS}, which should correspond to a \Nphi bound state with $E_{B}=9$~MeV.
-Using a phenomenological model following~\cite{PhysRevC.63.022201}, sizable \Nphi binding energies of 9.3 and 9.23~MeV~\cite{Belyaev_2008} and 9.47~MeV~\cite{Sofianos_2010} are obtained employing a variational method.
-Extending this approaches to A-body systems leads to much larger values such as $E_{\phi\mathrm{NN}}=10.03$~MeV and $E_{\phi\mathrm{NN}}=17.45$~MeV in~\cite{Belyaev_2008} or up to $E_{\phi\mathrm{NN}}=39.84$~MeV and $E_{\phi\phi\mathrm{NN}}=124.59$~MeV in~\cite{Sofianos_2010}.
+Using a phenomenological model following~\cite{PhysRevC.63.022201}, sizable binding energies of 9.3 for $\phi$--n and 9.23~MeV for $\phi$--p are obtained in~\cite{Belyaev_2008} by employing a variational method, while in~\cite{Sofianos_2010} an value of 9.47~MeV is found for \Nphi in a similar approach.
+Extending this approaches to A-body systems leads to much larger values of $E_{(\phi\mathrm{n)p}}=10.03$~MeV and $E_{(\phi\mathrm{n)p}}=17.45$~MeV in~\cite{Belyaev_2008} or up to $E_{\phi\mathrm{NN}}=39.84$~MeV and $E_{\phi\phi\mathrm{NN}}=124.59$~MeV in~\cite{Sofianos_2010}.
+These results motivate a direct search for the \pphi bound state, which can decay for example into $\Lambda$K$^+$ or $\Sigma$K$^+$, both fall-apart decays in the S-wave.
+Facilities like J-PARC could measure the $\Lambda$K$^+$ channel for example in pA collisions.
+Also JLab is able to access it and probe a possible \pphi bound state.
+The ALICE Collaboration recently published the $\Lambda$K$^+\oplus\overline{\Lambda}$K$^-$ correlation function~\cite{ALICE:2023wjz}, where the \pphi bound state would appear as resonance structure in the region $\kstar\in[479, 517]~$MeV$/c$, taking into account the binding energy obtained in this work.
+However, no significant structure is observed in this region and other decay channels might be favoured.
+Also, no cusp at the opening of the \pphi channel is found at $\kstar\sim529$~MeV$/c$.